collective/plone.recipe.varnish/README.rst

     feature is disabled.

 ``grace-sick``
-    If the backend is sick, accept objects that are this number of seconds old.
+    If the backend is sick, accept objects that are this old.
     See also ``grace-healthy``.

+    Format: number followed by a time unit: ms, s, m, h.

-    Defaults to ``600``.
+    Defaults to ``600s``.
 Should be greater than ``grace-healthy``.

 ``group``
     The name of the group that varnish should switch to before accepting any